This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and

-One study found that 60% of the children who took Vayarin for three months showed some improvement in symptoms.
-(21)
+One study found that 60% of the children who took phosphatidylserine, plus small amounts of omega-3s, showed improvement in ADHD symptoms.
+(20)

 Tryptophan is an essential amino acid needed to synthesize serotonin, the neurotransmitter of positive mood.

 Both low levels of tryptophan and serotonin imbalances have been linked to ADHD.

 Children with ADHD have 50% lower than average blood levels of tryptophan.
 (21)

 Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for your brain.